ije/html/README.md

 html.use(ColorScheme("dark"));
 ```

-You call the `window.setColorScheme` helper function to set the color scheme in
+You can call the `window.setColorScheme` helper function to set the color scheme
-client when the `colorScheme` option is set to `auto`:
+in client when the `colorScheme` option is set to `auto`:

 ```tsx
 html(